How to enrol

 Time available to prepare the five tests: 8 hours (an organ will be provided).

 P.S.
-The tests are of considerable difficulty and are intended to highlight the candidate's abilities.
+The compositional and improvisational tests are of considerable difficulty and are intended to highlight the candidate's abilities.
 If the result is not fully satisfactory and if, in any case, evidence emerges of clear potential for study, the candidate's admission is not precluded and he/she will therefore still be enrolled on the course.

 Following the successful completion of the examination, the commission will assess admission to the two-year course, indicating any educational debts.